Lord & Taylor Building: 20th century

-Sales to WeWork and Amazon
+21st century

+New windows were added in 2003.
 In 2006, Lord & Taylor was sold to Federated Department Stores (now Macy's, Inc.).
 The building was made a New York City designated landmark on October 30, 2007.
 Most of the floors were extensively remodeled in 2009–2010 after Hudson's Bay Company pledged to spend $150 million on upgrades.
 The beauty level received brighter lighting and a new chandelier; and several windows that were previously located in storage rooms were incorporated into the publicly accessible space.

+Sale to WeWork

 Plans to add a large skyscraper above the store were discussed in April 2017.
 That October, it was reported the company planned to sell the Fifth Avenue flagship and headquarters as part of a joint venture with WeWork for a reported $850 million.
 WeWork was set to occupy the uppermost floors of the building, with the rest of the building remaining a flagship space for Lord & Taylor.
 Lord & Taylor shuttered in January 2019 for construction which was to begin in the next month.
 Lord & Taylor's parent company subsequently subleased space at 275 Madison Avenue.
 The building's sale to WeWork was officially finalized in February 2019.
-As part of the final transaction WeWork converted $125 million of the purchase price into equity, forming the joint venture for the building's ownership.
+As part of the final transaction, WeWork converted $125 million of the purchase price into equity, forming the joint venture for the building's ownership.

+Resale to Amazon

 In June 2019, technology company Amazon expressed interest in renting out almost the entire building from WeWork.
 At the time, WeWork was spending $438 million to renovate the Lord & Taylor Building.
 By that October, the Lord & Taylor Building had become a burden for WeWork.
 Controversies had led to the company's initial public offering being withdrawn the previous month, and WeWork had paid 105 $/ft2 per square foot for the building, substantially more than the average price of 80 $/ft2 for comparable office space in the area.

 Amazon purchased the building in February 2020 for $978 million, and the acquisition was finalized the following month.
 That August, Amazon announced that up to 2,000 employees in the company's advertising, music, video, and fashion divisions would start working in the building in 2023.
-These plans had been finalized before the start of the COVID-19 pandemic in New York City in early 2020, which had caused an increase in remote work, but Amazon proceeded with the original plans.
+These plans had been finalized before the start of the COVID-19 pandemic in New York City in early 2020, which had caused an increase in remote work, but Amazon proceeded with the original plans, made extensive renovations, and gave it the nickname Hank (after the unit of yarn).
+Amazon employees began relocating into the building in mid-2023 and formally opened its offices there that September.
+At the time, the company planned to have 2,000 employees working at the Lord & Taylor Building by the following year.
+The Food Hall Company announced in 2024 that it would open a food court at the Lord & Taylor Building, to be known as Shaver Hall after Lord & Taylor's first female president, Dorothy Shaver.